 You must boot into a LiveCD and replace the file in the location mentioned above.

-• After installing the Converter agent, you face problems & restart the Windows 2000 server, then when running converter again, it asks you to re-deploy the agent.
+This happened to me even after I copied the SCSIPORT.SYS to the target machine before converting. - After installing the Converter agent, you face problems & restart the Windows 2000 server, then when running converter again, it asks you to re-deploy the agent.

 This happens because when the Windows 2000 system comes up again, the Converter agent service isn’t started again.

 Open the services console (services.msc in run) and right-click VMware Converter then choose Start.
-After the service is started, run VMware Converter and it should connect.
+After the service is started, run VMware Converter and it should connect. - Unable to communicate to the agent.

 The network traffic is probably blocked by firewalls that are on the Converter machine, the Windows 2000 target machine or in between.
-Make sure the firewalls are disabled or port 9089 is allowed to pass through.
+Make sure the firewalls are disabled or port 9089 is allowed to pass through. - "Inaccessible boot device" Blue Screen of Death (BSOD) during boot up.

 This happens due to some misconfiguration of drivers in the registry.